 - 3/4 cup (not packed) roughly grated Gruyère Swiss cheese

-3 Heat olive oil and butter in a large, heavy-bottomed sauté pan on medium heat.
+3 Caramelize the onions: Heat olive oil and butter in a large, heavy-bottomed sauté pan on medium heat.
 Once the butter has melted, add the onions and sprinkle a little salt over them.

-Roll out the dough on a lightly floured surface to a 10-inch diameter.
-Remove the crust dough to a cookie sheet lined with parchment paper.
+Roll out the dough on a lightly floured surface to a 13-inch diameter.
+Transfer the crust dough to a cookie sheet lined with parchment paper.

 6 Pleat the edges: Fold the edges of the crust dough over so that a small circle of onion is still showing in the centre of the tart.
 Sprinkle the remaining cheese over the top of the tart.

-6 Place in the oven on the middle rack.
+7 Bake: Place in the oven on the middle rack.
 Bake for 10 minutes at 450°F. Reduce the heat to 350°F and bake for an additional 20-25 minutes, until the crust is golden brown.